radusuciu/radusuciu.com/src/content/posts/wireless-vinyl.md

 ## Hardware

-Although the Raspberry Pi 4 has a audio input/output, it is widely considered to offer subpar sound quality and it is recommended that you use an external soundcard - either USB- or HAT-based (Hardwared Attached on Top).
+Although the Raspberry Pi 4 has a audio input/output, it is widely considered to offer subpar sound quality and it is recommended that you use an external soundcard - either USB- or HAT-based (Hardware Attached on Top).
 I opted for a HAT since I wanted an all-in one solution.

 Here are the components I used with prices and purchase links: